 In the near future, foresters and plant pathologists within our research group will erect scaffolding to provide them access to the upper levels of the canopy behind me.
 And these studies will focus on understanding the various fluxes of nutrients from the soils into the vegetation, as well as root-specific processes in the subsurface within the critical zone.
 We'll refer more to these processes in our biota unit much later in the semester.

 The hydrologists and civil engineers in our group use data collected here at this weir dam to understand seasonal variations in surface water flow, eventually for the purposes of modeling the hydrology of this basin.
 Notice the angle of the structure and the notch.
 These are very precisely made for the purposes of accurately recording the height or stage of the stream, and the flow of the stream at this point.
 Well, that completes our introduction to the Shale Hills research watershed.
 Remember that this is one of three recently established critical zone observatories in the United States, built specifically for the purposes of studying the critical zone.
 And we'll return to think in detail about many of the processes I've briefly introduce to you today, later and throughout the semester.

 Check this out...

 For information on the other nine NSF-funded Critical Zone Observatories, visit Critical Zone Observatory.
 While there be sure to view the 7-minute Introductory video.
-It, too, is somewhat outdated but provides additional introductory information on the Critical Zone Observatory program.
+It, too, is somewhat outdated but provides additional introductory information on the now-terminal Critical Zone Observatory program.

 If you have any questions, please post them to our Questions? discussion forum (not e-mail), located under the Discussions tab in Canvas.
 I will check that discussion forum daily to respond.
 While you are there, feel free to post your own responses if you, too, are able to help out a classmate.